 Customs brokers are also experts on trade agreements that offer beneficial duty and tax rates like the USMCA/ CUSMA (the new agreement replacing NAFTA for North American Trade) to help you take advantage of any opportunities these may offer, and what customs fees you can expect when shipping from Canada to U.S.

 Though each customs broker usually specializes in servicing specific regions and may offer different rates, most calculate their fee based on the products, value, and point of origin.
 Fees generally include a customs clearance charge, inspection fees, and agency or bank transfer fees.
 When using a trucking company like CSA Transportation, the cross border delivery service will include coordination with your designated customs broker to help cut down on your work.

 How to Avoid Clearance Delays

 The key to avoiding delays in the clearance process is providing complete and accurate paperwork to the trucking company so that they may coordinate with your customs broker and ultimately submit your paperwork for clearance by government officials.
+Knowing how the import customs clearance requirements apply to you and staying up-to-date with the latest import regulations and relevant tariff laws is crucial for avoiding delays.
 Experienced shipping companies and brokers can assist in making sure your documents are thorough and include the correct business information, inventory, and value of cargo.
 Doing so will ensure the proper taxes and duties are applied and your shipment isn’t flagged by the authorities.

 Is Customs Clearance the Solution for Your Business?